 6.0 Potential and Goals, Avoided Costs, and Technical Inputs Framework

-To ensure the success of a four-year portfolio cycle, we recommend that the Commission adopt cumulative energy savings goals for a four-year period (with a 2-year refresh).
+To ensure the success of a four-year portfolio cycle, we recommend that the Commission adopt cumulative energy savings goals for a four-year period, with a 2-year refresh to incorporate updated avoided costs and engineering values.
 EE applications would be designed to meet and/or exceed four-year cumulative portfolio energy savings goals and portfolio cost-effectiveness thresholds.

 The Potential and Goals study would continue to cover a ten-year planning horizon to appropriately align with CEC’s Integrated Energy Policy Report (IEPR), and CPUC’s Long-term Procurement Planning Proceeding (LTPP) and Integrated Resource Planning (IRP) processes.

 EE is dynamic and its policies and technical values are almost constantly being updated.
 We recognize that these ongoing changes, and the annual “bus stops” in which new values are adopted, can result in misalignment with the EE Goals which are only updated every other year.
-Additionally, after the current two year update, inputs and assumptions continue to change.
+Additionally, after the current two year update, inputs and assumptions continue to change resulting in the Potential and Goals and the portfolio implementation and assessment using different vintages of avoided costs and engineering assumptions.
 The misalignment can also lead to challenges for the PAs when they are preparing budget filings and applications while critical input values are actively changing.
+Implementers will face similar challenges to the extent they are signing pay-for-performance contracts that are affected by unknown future updates to input values.

-A process update is needed to address the issue of misalignment between EE Goals and the changes in EE potential that result from annual updates of values such as avoided costs and DEER parameters, and ad-hoc changes to ISP baselines and EE policies.
-We recommend that the CPUC align portfolio implementation and assessment with the Potential and Goals Study using the following graphic.
+A process update is needed to address the issue of misalignment between EE Goals and the changes in EE potential that result from annual updates of values such as avoided costs and engineering (DEER) parameters, and ad-hoc changes to ISP baselines and EE policies.

+We originally considered updating the avoided costs, engineering values, and potential and goals once every 4 years, but this proved to be too long due to significant market changes, meaningful advancements in technology adoption, and political and regulatory changes.
+Alternatively, a one-year update to the Potential and Goals was alsoconsidered, but deemed to be challenging due to (A) resource requirements to successfully complete the updates, and (B) the incompatibility between the time required to complete a robust stakeholder engagement process, and the short time available in an annual update cycle.

+For these reasons, we recommend that the CPUC align the vintages of avoided cost and engineering assumptions used for portfolio implementation and assessment with the vintages used for the Potential and Goals Study by updating the goals, avoided costs and engineering assumptions biennially using the timeline shown below.
+These revised goals would update the total goal for the four-year application period.
+However, a revised application would only need to be filed if the change caused a trigger (as outlined in section 4.3).
+If the portfolio is able to absorb the change within the existing budget and timeline, the updates to the PA portfolio should be outlined in the next annual report.
+Figure 1 illustrates this biennial cycle for a hypothetical 4-year business plan period from 2022 to 2025, showing the same vintages of inputs used for both goal setting and portfolio assessment.
+For comparison, figure 2 shows the vintages of of inputs used for goal setting and portfolio assessment over the same period under today’s system of misaligned inputs.

-Figure 1: Preferred Option - Biennial P&G Updates
+Figure 1: Biennial P&G Updates